devster/csv2json/README.md

 * Read from stdin or file, can be used as a linux pipe `cat file.csv | csv2json --fields ... - | ...`
 * Output (json) on STDOUT
 * Errors on STDERR, different non-zero exit codes based on the error
-* Automatic detection of the CSV separator (Im not totally convinced by the solution, but it should works with most of CSVs :see_no_evil: )
+* Automatic detection of the CSV separator.
+Im not totally convinced by the solution, but it should works with most of CSVs :see_no_evil:
 * No memory overhead (peak around 25MB), no matter the csv size, thanks to generators. **Without `--aggregate` option**
 * Can recover ~~pretty well~~ on corrupted lines or format (`--ignore` option)
 * Skip empty lines